unstoppablesahilsaifi/Hibernate/1_Introduction.md

     public static void main( String[] args )
     {
         System.out.println( "Project started" );
 		// session factory is an interface so we can not make the object so we would be required a class to make the object.

 	    //SessionFactory factory=new Configuration().configure().buildSessionFactory();

-	                  //   or below code seprately or we can code in one line as mentioned above.
+	    // or below code separately or we can code in one line as mentioned above.

         Configuration cfg=new Configuration();
         cfg.configure("hibernate.cfg.xml");